FluidSimP/rafa-simp/README.md

 # rafa-simp
-Simple pneumatic exercises with a bit of Festo's help
+Simple pneumatic exercises with a bit of Festo FluidSim's help